- Appellate Advocacy

 In July 2017 the ex-boyfriend filed a motion to reopen his bankruptcy case for a second time and sought permission to amend his bankruptcy petition to finally disclose the omitted claims.
 We vigorously opposed the motion on behalf of our client, arguing that there was no valid reason to reopen the case so as to bail the ex-boyfriend out of his own fraud.
 The bankruptcy judge agreed and denied the debtor’s motion “with prejudice”, meaning that the omitted claims would forever be a part of his bankruptcy estate.
 Critically, the bankruptcy judge determined that the ex-boyfriend was “playing games”.

 Armed with the bankruptcy court’s ruling we then successfully petitioned the state court to dismiss the ex-boyfriend’s complaint “with prejudice”, thus bringing an end to the ex-boyfriend’s frivolous lawsuit.
-Our next step is to apply for reimbursement of attorney’s fees against the ex-boyfriend and his attorney pursuant to the frivolous lawsuit rule found in New Jersey Court Rule 1:4-8.

 In this professional ethics grievance, partner Glenn R. Reiser successfully defended an experienced real estate attorney charged with knowingly and deliberately falsifying a real estate closing statement in violation of RPC 8.4(c), and lying to the Office of Attorney Ethics and other third parties in violation of RPC 4.1 and RPC 8.1.